-These days, the minute you indulge in any technology oriented discussion, interview questions on cloud computing comes up on some form or the other.
+These days, the minute you indulge in any technology-oriented discussion, interview questions on cloud computing come up in some form or the other.
 This brings us to the question: what is cloud computing?

 Remember eagerly waiting for MTV or Channel V to play your favourite music and then waiting again for hours to hear it one more time?
 Cut to 2020, every other house has this otherwise unimpressive gadget on their tabletops.
 Looks are deceptive because any nondescript or tiny these gadgets may be, they have single-handedly transformed the lives of their owners.